vfarcic/devops26/manuscript/07-dev.md

 jx get activity -f go-demo-6 -w
 ```

-The new release should be available in the staging environment once all the steps `Succeeded`, and we can cancel the activity watcher by pressing *ctrl+c*.
+The new release should be available in the staging environment once all the steps `Succeeded` and we can cancel the activity watcher by pressing *ctrl+c*.

 Let's take another look at the available applications.